 Cassie is a Maternal-Fetal Medicine specialist with Minnesota Perinatal Physicians, part of Allina Health. she has research experience in preterm birth prevention, preeclampsia, and labor management, with multiple publications.
 Cassie has a longstanding interest in teaching, global health, and access to care for underserved communities.
 She has experience creating a clinic for uninsured women in NYC and multiple medical/surgical trips to Central America to provide care in conjunction with local physicians.

 Ellen is the Manager of Maternal & Infant Health Initiatives in Minnesota for March of Dimes.
 She attended Smith College and graduated with a degree in History and Latin American Studies.
 Subsequently, she spent time working in International Development in Nicaragua, Bolivia, and Brazil.
-While in Latin America, Ellen was able to focus on community engagement and public health, executing many community and volunteer-led projects.
-She is fluent in Spanish and Portuguese.
-She has been with March of Dimes, fighting for the health of all moms and babies for the past three years.
+While in Latin America, Ellen was able to focus on community engagement and public health, executing many communities and volunteer-led projects.
+She now lives in St Paul with her husband Diego, daughter Minori and 3 fur babies.

 Dr Plummer specializes in neonatal critical care at Children’s Minnesota.
 She is originally from Ohio and attended medical school at Wright State University Boonshoft School of Medicine in Dayton, OH.
 She completed her residency and fellowship at the University of Minnesota Medical Center.
 Her clinical interests include nutrition, growth, and neurodevelopmental outcomes in premature and critically ill infants.
 She is passionate about caring for infants hospitalized in the NICU and building relationships with their families.
 Dr Plummer is involved in the education of neonatal fellows, pediatrics residents, family practice residents and medical students.
 She lives in Minneapolis with her husband and two children.